 The newest ride at Siam Park, Singha is a whopping 240 metres long, twisting its way down the hillside and changing direction 14 times.
 It’s so fast – 18 metres per second – that there are even sections where you go uphill!

-Which slide has your name all over it?
+Which slide would you love to have a go on?
 Does it make you want to book that flight to Tenerife now?